 - Define your community -Start thinking about your own community, not in terms of physical borders – but actual people you can influence to take up your zero waste cause.
 These could be the people you interact with every day – your family, housemates, friends, co-workers and fellow students.
 A household is a community, but so is a workplace, a school or a sports club.

 - Find Influencers – Who are the key people who will be able to convince others to join your zero waste community?
 Is it your boss?
-Your neighbour?
+Your neighbor?
 Your school principal?
 Once you get them on board, you can focus on step 3.

 - Define the whole process – Think about every step required to get rid of your rubbish.
 By breaking down your waste routine, it will be easier to foresee barriers and problems people may face.
 This is very important, because whilst the change to zero waste management may be hard in the beginning, it should be simple enough to become a regular habit.
 That’s how the residents of Kamikatsu have managed to come this far.

 - Experiment – Consider the steps of your new process, and test them out for yourself!
 This is the most fun part – but also where you start to see any little problems emerge that you would have never considered.
 Will you need more recycling bins for your new trash categories?
-How will trash collection deal with all the new bins?
+How will the trash collection deal with all the new bins?
 Is there a better way to reuse the rubbish?
 Too many of these small setbacks may prevent your community from taking on the zero waste challenge long term.

 - Implement, get regular feedback and improve – Get going with your new waste scheme and get regular feedback from your community.
 Get them actively involved, keep improving, and give your community regular updates on the difference your new zero waste process has made.